Ken Keltner: Baseball career

 Keltner had a career-season in 1948, placing third in the American League home runs with 31 and posting career-highs with 119 runs batted in, 91 runs, and 89 walks, and placed fifth in the league with a .522 slugging average, helping Cleveland earn a first-ever one-game playoff against the Boston Red Sox.
 The Indians won the game 8-3 behind knuckleballer Gene Bearden, with the help of Keltner's single, double, and 3-run home run over the Green Monster in Fenway Park.
 The Indians then went on to defeat the Boston Braves in the 1948 World Series.

 Due to injuries, Keltner appeared in only 80 games in 1949.
 A .232 average with eight homers and 30 runs batted in prompted the Indians to release him after the season, replacing him at third base with Al Rosen.
 He played with the Red Sox in 1950, appearing in only eight games as a third baseman and one as a first baseman (his only major league fielding appearance anywhere other than 1,500 games played at third base).
 Keltner concluded his major league career at only age 33.
 He played one more season in the minor leagues with the Sacramento Solons in before retiring as a player.

 Career statistics

 In a 13-season major league career, Keltner played in 1,526 games, accumulating 1,570 hits in 5,683 at bats for a .276 career batting average along with 163 home runs and 852 runs batted in.
 Keltner had 69 triples, 308 doubles, accumulated 39 stolen bases and scored 737 runs.
 He led American League third basemen four times in assists, five times in double plays, twice in fielding percentage and twice in range factor, ending his career with a .965 fielding percentage.
 At the time of Keltner's retirement, only Willie Kamm and Heinie Groh had higher career fielding percentages among retired major league third basemen.
 Keltner made 7 All-Star teams in 13 seasons.
 When he left the Indians, he was in the Top 5 in many of their all-time hitting records.

 Post-playing career

+Keltner's wife and children in an Wheaties ad, 1949.